Search This Blog

 BITS was not yet a deemed university, and it was an affiliated college of Rajasthan University.
 So its admission was controlled by RU.
 After a few days when the list of approved admissions came to BITS, there was a shock.
 My father's name was missing from the list.
 They immediately sent a man to Jaipur to get the inadvertent error corrected.
 But he was told that this was not an error.
 My father had failed one of the 15 exams of Inter, and hence not eligible for admission to college.
 But if he had failed one subject, and passed all other subjects, then as per rules, he should be allowed to give supplementary exams, and the admission can be given provisionally, subject to his passing the supplementary exam.
 The engineering admission wing of Rajasthan University was OK with this argument, if the office controlling Inter exams allowed him to sit for the supplementary exams.
 When this man went to the neighbouring office within the same university, he was told that my father was the topper and how could a topper be allowed supplementary exam.

-BITS Director (or Principal) immediately left for Jaipur to meet the Vice Chancellor.
+BITS Director (or Principal at that time) immediately left for Jaipur to meet the Vice Chancellor.
 He argued with him that the University should make up its mind whether my father was the topper or a failure.
 One office calling him topper and the other office calling him a failure was not right.
 If he is a failure then he should be given supplementary exam, and provisional admission.
 If he is the topper, then of course, he should be given regular admission.
 But VC could not resolve the issue, and my father did not have any admission, as he had not applied to any other college, and the last date for every program was over.

-That BITS would do so much for him really impressed him, and to his last day, he had a soft corner for Pilani.
 How many of our current academic administrators would do anything to get a good student to their respective colleges.
 And, by the way, similar stupidities continue till today.
 If you see IIT JEE (now called JEE Advanced), if you do extremely well in one exam and have good enough marks to get into an IIT, you are still denied admission if you were absent in the second part.
 If you come to the second part, mark your presence, don't answer even one question, and get a zero, you are eligible for admission, but an absence makes you ineligible.
 What is the difference between 0 and absence, only IIT Directors know.
 The story also makes me wonder what would have been his career if the doctor had allowed him to be at the exam for just 15 minutes.
 Or if he had just casually sent an admission application to Kharagpur or Thapar.

 But the story does not end here.
 It is only the beginning.
 So if you are allergic to long posts, stop here.